Puppet

 └── puppetlabs-stdlib (v4.3.2)

-for any Puppet commands.Updating or Uninstalling the Module
+do-wordpress for any Puppet commands.Updating or Uninstalling the Module

 If you receive installation errors, or if you notice configuration problems with WordPress, you will likely need to make changes in one or more of the manifest and related files we created earlier in the tutorial.Or, you may simply want to uninstall the module at some point.